-The holidays can be exciting, fun-filled times for most people.
+The holidays can be exciting, fun-filled times for most people but for others it brings a risk for holiday relapse.
 We look forward to gathering with friends and family to celebrate, open gifts, and eat awesome food.
 Once the stress of shopping is over, we can relax and enjoy parties and time with family members.

 But, can someone who is in recovery from alcohol addiction enjoy the festivities without relapsing?
 These individuals may be struggling with added stress during the holidays for several reasons.
 Stress can be the trigger that causes a relapse.
-If a person who is in recovery doesn’t have a strong support system of loving family members or friends, loneliness may also be a trigger for relapse during the holidays.
+If a person who is in recovery doesn’t have a strong support system of loving family members or friends, loneliness may also be a trigger for holiday relapse.

 Begin Each Day With a Plan for Avoiding Relapse

 Recovering from alcohol addiction is a process that involves determination and courage.
 Each new day may bring unexpected triggers, so the individual must be prepared.
 Experts in the field of psychiatry recommend starting each day thinking about how to stay sober for the day.
 The key is to stay focused on your sobriety goals.

 Someone who is in recovery should rank scenarios according to the level of risk for triggers.
 In early recovery, you should spend more time in low-risk situations.
 As you progress in recovery, you are more aware of how you respond to temptation.
 At this point, you can engage in a medium or high-risk scenario.
 But, it’s a good idea to have a plan for leaving early, just in case.

 Avoid Holiday Relapse by Bringing Your Own Beverage